All about the First Home Savings Account (FHSA)

 You can open more than one FHSA, but the total annual contribution remains $8,000 per year.

 You can have an FHSA for a maximum of 15 years, or until you turn 71 years old, whichever comes first.
 The account can remain open during that time, or until the end of the year following a qualifying withdrawal for the purchase of your first home.
 To make a qualifying withdrawal, you must

 - be a resident of Canada purchasing your first home

 - have a written agreement to buy or build a home in Canada before October 1 of the year following the withdrawal

 - occupy that home as your principal place of residence within one year of purchase or building

 You may make a qualifying withdrawal from your FHSA all at once or in a series of withdrawals.

 Any savings you don’t use to purchase or build your first home can be transferred to a Registered Retirement Savings Plan (RRSP) or Registered Retirement Income Fund (RRIF).
 Funds will be subject to tax upon withdrawal from those accounts, according to the applicable rules.
 If you choose to withdraw unused savings from the FHSA, those funds would be subject to taxes at the time of withdrawal.

 Interested in learning more?

-The FHSA is expected to launch in spring of 2023.
+The FHSA is expected to launch sometime in 2023.
 Learn more about the tax-free FHSA program.